-You will develop your skills while studying 3 themes: Identity & Relationships with Others, Healthy Living & Lifestyle and Education & Work.
+You will develop your skills while studying 3 themes: People and Lifestyle, Popular Culture, Communication and the World Around Us.
 You will also learn about German culture, building on the work that you have already done on this.

-We have also run a German exchange visit for several years to allow students to experience Germany for themselves.
+We have also run a German exchange visit for a number of years to allow students to experience Germany for themselves.
 We hope to continue to run these visits in future years for our students to enjoy.

-If you enjoy learning German in KS3, you will enjoy it at KS4.
+If you enjoy learning German in KS3 you will enjoy it at KS4.
 Students who already speak more than one language will enjoy learning German.
-If you enjoy speaking and communicating with other people, you will enjoy the course.
+If you enjoy speaking and communicating with with other people, you will enjoy the course.
 GCSE German is one of the EBACC subjects, and so it is highly respected by sixth forms, colleges, universities and by employers.

 When you finish you will have a very useful qualification for a range of careers.
 You may want to continue your studies and do A-Level German in the future.
-German is the most spoken language in the EU and Germany is also Britain's second biggest trading partner, so GCSE German is therefore highly regarded by many UK businesses.
+German is the most spoken language in the EU and is therefore highly regarded by many UK businesses.
 It is also the second most commonly used scientific language and can also improve your job prospects in the business and hospitality sectors.
 There are also studies that show that people who speak another language earn more money than those who don't.